Kindly sponsored by Gee Gee Rug Wash – contact Ian Bertram on 07711 917636

-Points are also available to SCDA members who compete in the Advanced, Open, Intermediate and Novice classes at Regional events where Club classes are also available (i.e. at Raehills, but not at Hopetoun).
-Scores from SCDA members across the classes will be amalgamated and apportioned to the competitor’s relevant Club category of the Points league.
+Points are also available to SCDA members who compete in the National and Regional Advanced, Open, and Novice classes at the Hopetoun events.
+Scores from SCDA members across the classes will be amalgamated and apportioned to the competitor’s relevant Club category of the Gee Gee Rugwash Points League.

-8 points for third highest, and so on to 1 point for tenth place.
+8 points for third highest, and so on down to 1 point for tenth place.

 SCDA member winning class at a Club event: 10 points.